petephilipson/StatisticalModelling/docs/diagnostics.md

 <img src="diagnostics_files/figure-html/unnamed-chunk-26-1.png" width="65%" style="display: block; margin: auto;" />

 <span style="color: red;">For the influential points, we see that the largest is for observation 1.
 This point lies a considerable distance from the regression line, our model would expect fewer points based on this covariate value.
 Other covariates may be needed in the model.
-The next largest Cook's distances (points 5 and 7) are not that much larger than the body of the points so we do not consider them further apart from observing that they deviate the most from the fitted line (for point 5 it is above the line of best fit, for point 7 it is below).</span>
+The next largest Cook's distances (points 5 and 7) are not that much larger than the body of the points so we do not consider them further, apart from observing that they deviate the most from the fitted line (for point 5 it is above the line of best fit, for point 7 it is below).</span>

 </ol>